Scaffolded Management Brief Assignment

 after disasters like wildfires, floods, or extreme heat events.

-wildfires) and examine how values like efficiency, equity, and
+how values like efficiency, equity, and accountability were

 Key Themes: